IUCompilerCourse/IU-P423-P523-E313-E513-Fall-2020/lecture-Nov-17.md

     Place entry node in the worklist.
     While the worklist is not empty:
-      Pop a none from the worklist
+      Pop a node from the worklist
-      Apply the transfer function.
+      Apply the transfer function for that node.
       Place its successors who changed in the worklist.

 To speed up the ordering: